HIEUDENHI/nyc-taxi-pipeline/README.md

 ### 2. Load into BigQuery

 An Airflow task, powered by `BigQueryInsertJobOperator`, triggers a load job to pull data from GCS into BigQuery’s partitioned tables.
-Using `WRITE_TRUNCATE`, we ensure idempotency by replacing prior month’s data, while partitioning by pickup date optimizes query performance and reduces costs.
+Using `WRITE_TRUNCATE`, I ensure idempotency by replacing prior month’s data, while partitioning by pickup date optimizes query performance and reduces costs.

 ### 3. Transform with dbt